 Imagine you are suspending a cube from one vertex (corner) and allowing it to hang freely.
 Now imagine you are lowering it into water until it is exactly half submerged.
 What shape does the surface. . . .

 Lyndon Baker describes how the Mobius strip and Euler's law can introduce pupils to the idea of topology.

 Slide the pieces to move Khun Phaen past all the guards into the position on the right from which he can escape to freedom.

-about the formulae needed for generating the results on a
+A useful visualising exercise which offers opportunities for discussion and generalising, and which could be used for thinking about the formulae needed for generating the results on a spreadsheet.

 A cylindrical helix is just a spiral on a cylinder, like an ordinary spring or the thread on a bolt.
 If I turn a left-handed helix over (top to bottom) does it become a right handed helix?

 A 3x3x3 cube may be reduced to unit cubes in six saw cuts.
 If after every cut you can rearrange the pieces before cutting straight through, can you do it in fewer?